UserOfficeProject/user-office-cron/README.md

 ## Usage

-Before you run you should create `.env.development` file for development mode and `.env` file for production mode in the project root directory.
-You can find `.env.example` file to have better overview of what enviromnent variables are required before you start.<br>
+Before you run you should make sure that `API_AUTH_TOKEN` environment variable is set with valid jsonwebtoken.<br>

 ## Available Scripts